 Heartbreakingly, many neonatal kittens are euthanized simply due to the round-the-clock care that cannot be provided.

 We at the CaM house refused to let this happen.
 Never having cared for neonatal kittens was an anxious undertaking.
-While Cole required bottle feeding and bathroom stimulation when he was found, he was about a month old at the time.
-This only lasted a week though.
+Cole required bottle feeding and bathroom stimulation when he was found.
+But he was about a month old at the time, so only lasted about a week.

-Having only about an hour before their fate would end tragically, Chris sped off to meet the transporter and rescue the kittens.
+There was only about an hour before their fate would end tragically.
+So Chris sped off to meet the transporter and rescue the kittens.
 Not needing more than a large tub’s worth of space, Jess cleared out a spot in the master bath.
-This was perfect as there are 2 sets of doors between here and the living area and would keep the kittens away from Cole and Marmalade.
+This was perfect as there are 2 sets of doors between there and the living area.
+Extra space that would keep the kittens away from Cole and Marmalade.

 Foster organizer Jen Tate, with St. Francis who originally informed us of the babies plight, brought us all the supplies we needed for the infants.
 Although we have a feline heating pad that heats up when pressure is put on it, comfy blankets and syringes, there are specifics required we were unprepared for.